ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-Here is the worker, which takes the Lazy Pirate server and adapts it for the load balancing pattern (using the REQ “ready” signaling):
+Here is the worker, which takes the Lazy Pirate server and adapts it for the load balancing pattern (using the REQ "ready" signaling):

 ```c++
 //